mojaloop/documentation/discussions/performance.md

 •       History

-        o   Technology has been put in place, hoped the design solves an enterprise problem
+1. Technology has been put in place, hoped the design solves an enterprise problem

-        o   Community effort did not prioritize on making the slices of the system enterprise grade or cheap to run
+2. Community effort did not prioritize on making the slices of the system enterprise grade or cheap to run

-        o   OSS technology choices
+3. OSS technology choices

 •       Goals

-        o   Optimize current system
+1. Optimize current system

-        o   Make it cheaper to run
+2. Make it cheaper to run

-        o   Make it scalable to 5K TPS
+3. Make it scalable to 5K TPS

-        o   Ensure value added services can effectively and securely access transaction data
+4. Ensure value added services can effectively and securely access transaction data

 •       Testing Constraints

-        o   Only done the golden transfer - transfer leg
+1. Only done the golden transfer - transfer leg

-        o   Flow of transfer
+2. Flow of transfer

-        o   Simulators (legacy and advance) - using the legacy one for continuity
+3. Simulators (legacy and advance) - using the legacy one for continuity

-        o   Disabled the timeout handler
+4. Disabled the timeout handler

-        o   8 DFSP (participant organizations) w/ more DFSPs we would be able to scale
+5. 8 DFSP (participant organizations) w/ more DFSPs we would be able to scale

 •       Process

-        o   Jmeter initiates payer request
+1. Jmeter initiates payer request

-        o   Legacy simulator Receives fulfill notify callback
+2. Legacy simulator Receives fulfill notify callback

-        o   Legacy simulator Handles Payee processing, initiatives Fulfillment Callback
+3. Legacy simulator Handles Payee processing, initiatives Fulfillment Callback

-        o   Record in the positions table for each DFSP
+4. Record in the positions table for each DFSP

 •       Partial algorithm where the locking is done to reserve the funds, do calculations and do the final commits

 •       Position handler is Processing one record at a time

-          Future algorithm would do a bulk
+1. Future algorithm would do a bulk

-          One transfer is handler by one position handler
+2. One transfer is handler by one position handler

 •       Transfers are all pre-funded

-          Reduced settlement costs
+1. Reduced settlement costs

-          Can control how fast DFSPs respond to the fulfill request (complete the transfers committed first before handling new requests)
+2. Can control how fast DFSPs respond to the fulfill request (complete the transfers committed first before handling new requests)

-        o   System need to timeout transfers that go longer then 30 seconds
+3. System need to timeout transfers that go longer then 30 seconds

 •       Any redesign of the DBs

 •       Test Cases

-        o   Financial transaction
+1. Financial transaction

 •       End-to-end